Filtering

 Combining operators

-They accept an array argument with items of the same format as the where
+They accept an array argument with items of the same format as the where argument, which means they can also be nested to form complex combinations.

-As an exampke, consider a user who likes comedy movies, but not romantic comedies from early 2000, and who has the Matrix Trilogy as their favorite titles.
+As an example, consider a user who likes comedy movies, but not romantic comedies from early 2000, and who has the Matrix Trilogy as their favorite titles.
 They could subscribe to any updates that cover this particular set of interests as follows:

 subscription {